bxdoan/bxdoan/README.md

 <div align="center">

-> Remember no one can make you feel inferior without your consent.
+> Strive not to be a success, but rather to be of value.

-> — Eleanor Roosevelt —
+> — Albert Einstein —

 </div>